-The purpose is to train a Classical Ballet style based upon the individual and draw upon the strengths of a variety of traditions.
+The purpose is to train a Classical Ballet style based upon individual physiological and anatomical facilities and draw upon the strengths of a variety of traditions.
 The emphasis is upon the aesthetic quality of technical elements alongside the development of virtuosity.
 The resulting technique is adaptable to any choreographic demand and gives the dancer the facility to execute a range of traditional and twenty-first century ballets.